-Each of these 5 factors have been shown to limit a leader’s effectiveness and long-term success.
+Each of these 5 factors has been shown to limit a leader’s effectiveness and long-term success.
 Our research found that the most salient derailment factor for Saudi leaders in our database is the failure to meet business objectives.

 Leaders join a government agency that reflects their technical specialty.
-They are then promoted based upon their technical ability, until they become managers.
+They are then promoted based upon their technical ability until they become managers.
 When that occurs, they may find they are ill-prepared like other first-time managers for the wide range of responsibilities they are called on to perform outside of their technical specialty.

 Closing the Gaps for Government & Public Sector Leaders in KSA

 To close these leadership gaps, it is important to understand the specific skills and behaviors required for future leadership success, how these skills are developed, and how they can be applied in the workplace.
 Here are 4 starting points for the development of leadership skills most critical for the Saudi public sector leader:

 - Understanding Leadership as a Collaborative Activity: Effective leadership creates 3 important outcomes: Direction, Alignment, and Commitment.
 Each of these outcomes demands agreement from the leader and the led.
 Using the strength of communication clearly demonstrated in the data, a strong team orientation, and a feedback-rich environment will support the culture needed for adapting rapidly to the changing VUCA world.